sonoshrmsi/sonoshrmsi/README.md

 ### Hi there, Here I am 👋

-- 🔭 I’m currently working on ...
-Machine Learning at Sogeti NL
+- 🔭 I’m currently a Medior ML Engineer and Data Scientist at Sogeti NL
-- 👯 I’m looking to collaborate on ...
-Data Science & Machine Learning Projects
 - 🤔 I’m looking for help with ...
 Nothing Right Now...
 - 💬 Ask me about ...
 Python Libraries for Machine Learning
-- 📫 How to reach me: ... [s.masoumi@student.han.nl, shahryar.masoumi@sogeti.com]
+- 📫 How to reach me: ... [shahryar.masoumi@sogeti.com]
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I speak italian as my third lang. but I live in Eindhoven